Ever noticed the blue cover on US passports and wondered why?

 What do the different US passport colors mean?

-Gray: Official passport for non-diplomatic government personnel.
+Gray: A gray passport is an official passport for non-diplomatic government personnel.

 What’s a red passport in the US?